Couple Found Dead In Rochelle Park Home

 The Bergen County Prosecutor's Major Crimes Unit responded with borough police and EMS, among others, to the home on a small block off Passaic Street near the township recreation complex.

-A friend found the bodies and called police, responders said.
+A friend found the bodies of the divorced couple and called police, responders said.
 There were no immediate signs of foul play, they said.

 The youngsters were being cared for, they said.

-Immediate details were scant as authorities assessed the situation.
+Immediate details were initially scant as authorities assessed the situation.
 More information will follow.

 CHECK BACK FOR MORE DETAILS